 V-MODA's Crossfade M-80 headphones are discounted all the way to $79.99, a whopping $150 savings from their retail price.
 These are top-of-the-line headphones that are arguably worth shelling out for when they are $230, making this deal hard to pass up if you are in the market for some great cans.
 It is a one-day Amazon Gold Box deal, though, so you'll have to snatch them up quickly before Amazon runs out of stock.
+While this isn't the first time they have been discounted, this is the lowest price they have ever been, according to CamelCamelCamel.
 Read More

 In the mobile world, there are a few things that are absolutely clutch to a good experience: a good phone or tablet (that's a given), a set of go-to apps, and a good set of headphones or earbuds.
 Not the crap that your phone may have shipped with or some knock-off junk available at the local Target for $23, but some high-quality speakers for your head.
 If you've never owned a good set of over-the-ear headphones, then you're missing out on what a great audio experience can be like.
+Fortunately for you, we happen to have three sets of the kickass V-Moda Crossfade M-100s to give away today.
 Read More

 Most headphones are relatively straightforward.
 They're usually built around a simple metal or plastic frame, have leather or pleather ear pads, and if you're lucky, are comfortable.
 Hopefully they sound good, too.
 What they aren't, usually, is bendable or droppable.
 Nor do they have Kevlar-coated cables, steel frames, or military-level testing.